EduardoOrthmann/Portfolio/README.md

 - Open your gmail
 - Click in manage your google account
-- Go to security
-- Go down to app passwords
+- Search for app passwords
-- Select other and give a name of your choice
+- In app passwords select *other* and give a name of your choice
-- Click in generate and copy and paste the password in the .env.local constants
+- Click in generate and copy and paste the password in the *.env.local* constants